It's possible to boost the value of your loyalty points by up to eight times without spending a penny.

 Choose the best value redemption.

-Pick the one that's the best use of points.
-Here while the Blu-Ray costs £9.20 in points and about the same in the shops, the Walkman costs £29 in points but can be bought for half that in cash.
-Therefore the Blu-ray is a much better use of points.
+Pick the one that's the best use of your points.
+While Lincoln is £10 in points and about the same in the shops, the Call of Duty game costs £45 in points but can be bought for less in cash.
+Therefore the DVD is a slightly better use of points.

 Value your loyalty points

-Loyalty points are awarded for credit card spending, shopping and much more, but it's deliberately made difficult to evaluate most schemes to promote a feel good factor not reflected by their true worth.
+Loyalty points are awarded for credit card spending, shopping and much more.
+But it's deliberately difficult to evaluate most schemes, instead a feelgood factor which doesn't promote their true worth is promoted.